troldal/OpenXLSX/README.md

 Early on, I decided that OpenXLSX should focus on the Excel part, and not be a text encoding/conversion utility also.
 Therefore, **all text input/output to OpenXLSX MUST be in UTF-8 encoding**...
 Otherwise it won't work as expected.
+It may also be necessary that the source code files are saved in UTF-8 format.
+If, for example, a source file is saved in UTF-16 format, then any string literals will also be in UTF-16.
+So if you have any hard-coded string literals in your source code, then the source file **must** also be saved in UTF-8 format.

 All string manipulations and usage in OpenXLSX uses the C++ std::string, which is encoding agnostic, but can easily be used for UTF-8 encoding.